Module 4

 🔄 In-Place (OneAtATime)

 Updates one instance at a time.
-Traffic is rerouted while each instance updates.
-Simple and safe.
+Traffic is rerouted while each updates.
+Simple and safe for learning.

 🔵🟢 Blue/Green

-Launches new instances, switches ALB traffic all at once.
+Launches new instances, switches ALB traffic at once.
 Zero-downtime, easy rollback.
+Best for production.

 🧪